-I use it to fuel my inspiration as I finish up my first full-length novel, starring a half-crazed werewolf and a desperate man trying to control her.
+I use this tumblr to fuel my inspiration as I finish up my first full-length novel, starring a half-crazed werewolf and a desperate man trying to control her.

 Werewolves are adept trackers, being able to catalog and recognize a wide range of animal tracks.
 During times when game is lean, werewolf packs often become nomadic, straying from their established territories to track game, often following spoors for days between sightings.
 Being powerful athletes, werewolves will chase prey for hours without tiring, pack-mates taking turns chasing larger pray animals such as caribou until they wear down their target’s stamina.
 Werewolves often will then drive their exhausted prey into their hidden, waiting pack-mates or away from their herd, allowing them to be cornered.